Abracadabra (Brown Eyed Girls song): Music video

 The 4-minute-long music video was directed by Hwang Sua, who had studied Film at New York University and established a career as a music video and commercial director.
 The video was praised for its sensational and intense presentation but also garnered controversies regarding its sensual contexts.
 In a 2009 interview, Hwang said she wanted to express the feelings of the subject in the song going back and forth between reason and emotion in a modern and fashionable choreography since the main theme is a curse and blind love.
 She divided the video into two settings; performing scenes of the band and narrative drama scenes.
 The former are in a white background with toned-down saturation to prevent other narrative stories from conflicting the latter, and to represent an infinite space.

 Teasers for the music video were released in mid-July 2009, hinting at a possible kiss scene between members Ga-in and Narsha.
 After its full release, netizens posted critical remarks of the video due to its suggestive content.
-However, the "Saucy" dance (called Sigeonbang chum in Korean), showing the members moving their hips left and right, became a popular dance.
+However, the "Saucy" dance also known as the "Arrogant Dance" (called Sigeonbang chum in Korean), showing the members moving their hips left and right, became a popular dance.

 Various news agencies reported that member Ga-in watched pornography in order to prepare for the video's dance sequences.
 However, on the August 29 broadcast of Star Golden Bell, Ga-in clarified the misunderstanding, stating that she watched sensual movies, namely 9½ Weeks.

 In popular culture

-In August 2009, a parody video was done by members of boy bands 'One Day' (a collective name of 2AM and 2PM), appeared there as "Dirty Eyed Girls" (드러운 아이드 걸스) in an episode of 2PM's reality show Wild Bunny; the Brown Eyed Girls said that they were thankful in response, as it showcased the video's popularity.
-Psy used the "Abracadabra" dance in his music video for "Gentleman", which also featured BEG's own Ga-in.
+In August 2009, a parody video was done by members of boy bands 'One Day' (a collective name of 2AM and 2PM), appearing there as "Dirty Eyed Girls" (드러운 아이드 걸스) in an episode of 2PM's reality show Wild Bunny.
+The Brown Eyed Girls said that they were thankful in response, as it showcased the video's popularity.

+In April 2013, Psy used the "Abracadabra" dance in his music video for "Gentleman", which also featured the Brown Eyed Girls' own Ga-in.
+A dance cover by the Brown Eyed Girls themselves was later uploaded onto Psy's YouTube channel on May 3, 2013.

+In 2023, (G)I-dle performed a cover of the song at their third fan meeting, and reprised the cover at their 2 album fan meeting event in 2024.
+KBS then released it as a cover single on online streaming platforms on March 11, 2024.